Acciaio per recipienti a pressione EN 13CrMo4-5: Proprietà, Usi & Guida alla produzione

 EN 13CrMo4-5’s dual-alloy 优势 makes it a staple in European harsh-environment equipment.
 Here are its key uses:

-• Boilers: Coastal power plant steam generators—operates at 550–600 °C, resisting saltwater corrosion from nearby oceans (PER ESEMPIO., Regno Unito, Netherlands).
+• Boilers: Coastal power plant steam generators—operates at 550–600 °C, resisting saltwater corrosion from nearby oceans (per esempio., Regno Unito, Netherlands).

-• Vasi a pressione: Offshore petrochemical reactors and sour gas storage vessels—handles 10,000–16,000 psi and mild H₂S, compliant with EN 13445.
+• Pressure Vessels: Offshore petrochemical reactors and sour gas storage vessels—handles 10,000–16,000 psi and mild H₂S, compliant with EN 13445.

 • Petrochemical Plants: Heat exchangers and catalytic crackers in coastal refineries—resists steam oxidation and salt air, reducing maintenance.